OSDeploy/GitBook/drivers/dell-driver-cleanup/thunderbolt.md

 # Thunderbolt

-We'll start with a simple cleanup of Thunderbolt.
-We need to use an Identifier to locate the Thunderbolt Drivers.
 All Intel Thunderbolt Drivers contain a similarly named INF file.
 This is what we search for to locate our duplicated Drivers.

 ```
 Identifier: tbt*.inf